 A pinch of salt

-- Place all of your ingredients into a small/medium non-stick saucepan over a medium-high heat.
+- Place all of your ingredients into a medium to large non-stick saucepan over a medium-high heat.

 - Stir to combine all ingredients and bring caramel to the boil.